leojosants/stackx_desenvolvimento_backend_1/02_tarefas/03_construcao_de_apis/README.md

 ## Licença

-Este projeto está licenciado sob a Licença MIT - veja o arquivo LICENSE para mais detalhes.
+Este projeto está licenciado sob a Licença MIT